Photo by Caleb Revill / MTSU Sidelines

 Tonya explained that her family wanted to promote SGA involvement in Raiderthon because its proceeds help to fund treatment for her son and many other children.

 After the guest speakers were finished, resolutions were brought forth for discussion.
 The SGA Freshman Council sponsored a resolution, titled SGA Resolution 2-18-S-FC, or “MTSU Smoke Free Week.”
 With National No Smoking Day on March 21, this resolution would call for a three-day event that would encourage students to stop smoking.
+Qutting smoking is difficult for anyone, especially students who are regularly stressed by school works and deadlines.
+Some students, however, have already begun their journey towards giving up the habit by investing in electronic cigarettes and different MBV Vape Juice flavors.
+Although this isn’t giving up completely, there are more health benefits for vapes than smoking.

 SGA would partner with MTSU Health Services and Health Promotions, asking Director of Health Promotion Lisa Schrader to provide students with free nicotine patches from March 19 through March 21.
 SGA would provide free brochures about the dangers of smoking at several locations across the MTSU campus.
 There would also be a non-smoking seminar with a speech by Schrader on the lawn of the Student Union Building.